-No further action is required for the species listed above.
+Thank you for informing the Service of your "No Effect" determination(s) for this project.
+No further consultation/coordination for this project is required for these species.
 However, be aware that reinitiation of consultation may be necessary if later modifications are made to the project so that it no longer meets the criteria or outcome described above, or if new information reveals effects of the action that could affect listed species or critical habitat in a manner or to an extent not previously considered, or if a new species is listed.